ubghacking/ubghacking.github.io/_posts/2021-09-13-web-config-file-upload-bypass.md

 python -m SimpleHTTPServer 80
 {% endhighlight %}

-Once the above is setup, you can then upload the malicious web.config file.
+Once the above is setup and ready to go, you can then upload the malicious web.config file.
 You must perform the same bypass restriction, adding the required null byte and JPG extension.
-Once on the server, open a NetCat listener, and open the web.config file on the web server from your browser.
-Once completed, a reverse connection was received:
+Once on the server, open a NetCat listener, and open the web.config file on the web server.
+Completing the above, a reverse connection was received:

 <center><img src="/images/posts/webconfig-writeup/image-5.png" alt="burp-suite-intercept"></center>